33 things you might not have known about the Sagrada Família

 The crypt

 In 1883, at 31 years old, Gaudí became the architect of the Sagrada Família, to which he dedicated 43 years of his life, the last twelve exclusively to the works of the temple.
 When he took over the work, only the crypt had been started, in which he immediately made changes.
-He dug a trench to let in natural light and changed the access from the center to two spiral side staircases.
+He dug a trench to let in natural light and changed the access from the center to two lateral spiral staircases.

 Mass has always been celebrated here